-- 12. (1) Subject to subsections (2) and (3), and save with the written permission of the Regulatory Authority, no person other than a bank with a current licence may use the word "bank" or any of its derivatives (or any other words such as may indicate or purport to indicate the carrying on of the business of banking in any language) in the description or title under which such person is carrying on business, or make any such use on any letter paper, in any notice or advertisement, or in any other similar manner. - (2) A bank incorporated outside St. Helena may use the name used in its country of incorporation save that, where there is a risk that the use of such a name may be misleading, such bank shall add such explanatory particulars to its name as the Regulatory Authority shall direct. - (3) Every bank shall use as part of its description or title the word "bank" or one or more of its derivatives. - (4) A person who acts in contravention of subsection (1) or (3), or who fails to comply with a direction made under subsection (2), is guilty of an offence and is liable- - (a) on summary conviction to imprisonment for 12 months, or to a fine of £5000, or both: - (b) on conviction on indictment to imprisonment for five years, or to a fine, or both.
+12. (1) Subject to subsections (2) and (3), and except with the written permission of the Regulatory Authority, no person other than a bank with a current licence may use the word "bank" or any of its derivatives (or any other words such as may indicate or purport to indicate the carrying on of the business of banking in any language) in the description or title under which the person is carrying on business, or make any such use on any letter paper, in any notice or advertisement, or in any other similar manner.

+(2) A bank incorporated outside St Helena may use the name used in its country of incorporation except that, where there is a risk that the use of such a name may be misleading, the bank must add any explanatory particulars to its name that the Regulatory Authority directs.

+(3) Every bank must use as part of its description or title the word "bank" or one or more of its derivatives.

+(4) A person who contravenes subsection (1) or (3), or fails to comply with a direction given under subsection (2) commits an offence.

+- Penalty: (a) on summary conviction a fine of $\pounds 5,000$ or imprisonment for 12 months, or both; - (b) on conviction on indictment an unlimited fine, or imprisonment for 5 years, o both.

-Participation in a Relevant Business
+Participation in a relevant business